kamlesh119727/interview-react-ts/README.md

 # Start here

+1. Click "Use this template" button to create a copy of this repository.
+    1. Ideally, create the copy publicly.
-1. Fork and clone this repository.
-(Optionally, for privacy: download the repository and upload it as a new private repository.
-Give `jmcbride@mersive.com` collaborator access.)
+    1. Optionally, if you're concerned about privacy, create the copy as a private copy.
+Then give `jmcbride@mersive.com` collaborator access.
-2. Run `npm install`
+1. Run `npm install`
-3. Run `npm run dev`
+1. Run `npm run dev`
-4. Open the app on your browser.
+1. Open the app on your browser.
-5. Follow the assignemt instructions.
+1. Follow the assignemt instructions.
+1. Once finished, send a link to your repository to your Mersive contact.